uditgoel33/NIM-GAME/README.md

 # NIM-GAME

-Nim Game   Created version of Nim Game and also an AI bot to play that game.
+Created version of Nim Game
+Also created an AI bot to play that game